 The financial report is a general-purpose financial report, which has been prepared in accordance with the requirements of the Corporations Act 2001 and Australian Accounting Standards.
-The financial report has also been prepared on a historical cost basis.
+The financial report has also been prepared on a historical cost basis, except for those measured at fair value in the following Notes: Derivatives financial instruments, Trade and Other receivables and Investment and other financial assets.
+Provisions are also not measured at historical costs but at management's best estimates.